 • your treatment goals

-Your doctor might recommend one or more of the treatments described below.
+A doctor might recommend one or more of the following treatments:

-The most common chemotherapy regimen for stage 1 or stage 2 DLBCL is R-CHOP, which involves a combination of the following medications:
+The most common treatment for stage 1 or stage 2 DLBCL is a type of chemotherapy known as R-CHOP.
+It involves a combination of

 • immunotherapy drugs polatuzumab vedotin-piiq (Polivy) and Rituxan